 What is Ray?¶

-Ray is a fast and simple framework for building and running distributed applications.
+Ray Core provides a simple, universal API for building distributed applications.

 Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.
 Here’s a list of tips for getting involved with the Ray community: